elastic/kibana/rfcs/text/0017_url_service.md

 1. Will not use MD5 hashing algorithm.

+# Terminology

+In the proposed new service we introduce "locators".
+This is mostly a change in language, we are renaming "URL generators" to "locators".

 # Basic example

 The URL Service will have a client (`UrlServiceClient`) which will have the same